Inspector Clouseau (film): Plot

-Clouseau accidentally kills the owner of the inn (Arthur Lovegrove) by crushing him with a bed and realizes that he has a Johnny Rainbow tattoo.
-Clouseau goes to Frenchie's funeral in France to look for more leads, where he is attacked by the gang.
-Fortunately, Weaver's maid, Lisa Morell (Delia Boccardo), arrives and rescues him.
-Lisa reveals she is actually an agent for Interpol who has been sent to help him.
-Clouseau does not believe Lisa's story and arrests her, but his superior, Préfet de Police Geffrion (David Bauer), confirms she is telling the truth.
+Clouseau accidentally kills the owner of the inn by crushing him with a bed and realizes that he has a Johnny Rainbow tattoo.
+Clouseau goes to Frenchie's funeral in France to look for more leads and is attacked by the gang.
+Weaver's maid, Lisa Morell, arrives and rescues him.
+She is actually an agent for Interpol who has been sent to help him.
+Clouseau does not believe Lisa's story and arrests her.
+However, his superior, Préfet de Police Geffrion, confirms she is telling the truth.

 At the gang's hideout, Johnny Rainbow is revealed to be Clyde Hargreaves.
-He has used the cast of Clouseau's face to create several masks that resemble the inspector.
-Rainbow explains his daring plan: the gang will rob thirteen Swiss banks simultaneously, and Clouseau will take the fall for the crime.
+He has used the rubber mold to create several masks that resemble Clouseau's face.
+Rainbow's plan is for the gang to rob thirteen Swiss banks simultaneously, while Clouseau takes the fall for the crime.
 Clouseau learns of the plan and goes to the hideout to investigate.
-Two of Rainbow's men, Bomber LeBec (Anthony Ainley) and Stockton (Robert Russell) follow Clouseau and attempt to kidnap him, but Weaver arrives and foils this.
-However, he slips a train ticket from Le Havre, France to Zurich, Switzerland in Clouseau’s pocket and walks away, thus revealing him as the mole.
+Two of Rainbow's men, Bomber LeBec and Stockton follow Clouseau and attempt to kidnap him, but Weaver arrives and foils this.
+Weaver, who is actually the mole, slips a train ticket from Le Havre, France to Zurich, Switzerland in Clouseau’s pocket and walks away.

-On the Train, Weaver attempts to kill Clouseau and later poses as him in Zurich.
+On the train, Weaver attempts to kill Clouseau and later poses as him in Zurich.
 Lisa warns him about Weaver, not realizing she is really speaking to Weaver in disguise.
-Lisa is kidnapped by the gang and Rainbow puts on the disguise as Clouseau.
-Weaver and Rainbow feed the Swiss authorities false information about the robberies and order the bank presidents to put all their funds into the waiting armored cars outside for "safekeeping".
+Lisa is kidnapped by the gang, and Rainbow puts on the disguise as Clouseau.
+Weaver and Rainbow feed the Swiss authorities false information about the robberies and order the bank presidents to put all their funds into the waiting armored cars outside for "safekeeping."
 The money is then switched into fake Lindt & Sprüngli vans.
 They take the money to one of Lindt’s chocolate factories and package the stolen money like chocolate bars and then put them into a ship on the Limmat River.

-The real Clouseau is arrested for the robberies and is able to convince the authorities of the truth.
-Weaver attempts to escape by disguising himself as Clouseau, but is killed in a fight with Clouseau, which proves that Clouseau is innocent.
-Clouseau goes to rescue Lisa and chases after Steele, though he is eventually captured by Rainbow's men.
-Clouseau manages to escape using one of Weaver's weapons and sinks the ship.
+The real Clouseau is arrested for the robberies and cannot convince the authorities of the truth.
+Weaver attempts to escape by disguising himself as Clouseau, but is killed in a fight with the real Clouseau.
+This proves that Clouseau is innocent.
+He goes to rescue Lisa, chases after Steele and is eventually captured by Rainbow's men.
+Clouseau escapes using one of Weaver's weapons and sinks the ship.
 The heist is foiled, but Rainbow and his men escape.
 Clouseau returns to France after saying goodbye to a grateful Sir Charles.